delivervaluedaily/manifesto/README.md

 If you feel silly because you think they're too small, remember it's the complex situations that need this - there are many unknowns and so early and frequent feedback is crucial.
 It's much sillier to spend weeks going down the wrong path than a day.

-## But... don't you need AI to do this?
+## But... don't I need AI to do this?

 - <span class="li-emoji">🤖</span> <span class="li-content">Use AI only if appropriate in your case</span>